lcdb/lcdb-wf/_sources/tests.rst.txt

 .. code-block:: bash

-    ./run_test.sh -j 2 --use-conda --configfile ../../include/reference_configs/test.yaml
+    ./run_test.sh -j 2 --use-conda

 This will take ~15 minutes to run.

-Briefly, this workflow first imports the references workflow, which downloads genome sequence and reference files and builds indexes as necessary (HISAT2 genome index, salmon transcriptome index, bowtie2 index for rRNA, GTF file of gene annotations) and then carries on with the RNA-seq workflow.
+Briefly,the file ``config/config.yaml`` sets up lots of configuration like where the fastq files are found, how to build references, and so on.
+The workflow expects the file called ``config/config.yaml``; see :ref:`config` for more details.
+This workflow first imports the references workflow, which downloads genome sequence and reference files and builds indexes as necessary (HISAT2 genome index, salmon transcriptome index, bowtie2 index for rRNA, GTF file of gene annotations) and then carries on with the RNA-seq workflow.

 The RNA-seq workflow includes the standard mapping, counting, and differential expression stages, as well as many quality-control steps.
 See :ref:`rnaseq` for